 \section{Introduction}

-It is now well-known that a generic four dimensional $\CN=2$ supersymmetric field theory has an underlying algebraically integrable system, i.e. a Hitchin system \cite{Donagi:1995cf}.
+It is now well-known that a class of four dimensional $\CN=2$ supersymmetric field theories have an underlying algebraically integrable system, i.e. a Hitchin system \cite{Donagi:1995cf}.
 If we subject the four dimensional theory to the $\Omega$-background with only one deformation parameter $\epsilon_1$ turned on, the deformed supersymmetric field theory is described by the quantization of the classical integrable system where $\epsilon_1$ plays the role of the Planck constant.
 The supersymmetric vacua correspond to the eigenstates of the quantum many-body system, which could be solved by the following Bethe-ansatz type equation

 where $a_i$ are action variables in the integrable system, or the Coulomb moduli if interpreted from the $\CN=2$ theory side, and $\CW(\vec{a},\hbar)$ is the analogue of the Yang-Yang function.
 It was pointed out in \cite{ns} that $\CW(\vec{a},\hbar)$ is given by the Nekrasov-Shatashvili (NS) limit of the Nekrasov partition function.